The strategic course of Paris La Défense

 The world has undergone a sea change since La Défense was founded.
 Two changes particularly stand out.

-First of all, the district’s transformation into a true economic and social hub, as well as current environmental and climate issues, compel us to find new ways of living and shaping the urban landscape.
+First of all, shifts in how and where we work, as well as current environmental and climate issues, compel us to find new ways of living and shaping the urban landscape.

 Secondly, the area’s emissions are equivalent to those of a regional capital; this carbon footprint must be reduced.

-Paris La Défense is charting a new course in line with contemporary social, societal and environmental requirements.
-Through its "raison d'être*", the establishment wishes to embody the vision of a low-carbon future for the territory and is committed to halving territorial greenhouse gas emissions by 2030.
+Paris La Défense is embarking on a path consistent with these new social, civic and environmental requirements.
+Through its "raison d'être*", the public body seeks to embody a carbon-free future for the district, and has committed to halving its greenhouse gas emissions by 2030.

 To achieve this, Paris La Défense will focus its actions on four main areas:

-Eole construction sites at CNIT 2021 © Paris La Défense Benedite Topuz
+Eole construction sites at CNIT, 2021 © Bénédite Topuz

-Ambiance Paris La Défense 2019 © Benedite Topuz
+Ambiance Paris La Défense, 2023 © Bénédite Topuz

 Living better together